How to Baby-Proof Doors

 Of course there’s the obvious danger of playing with electrical wires, but the last thing you want is to be enjoying the latest episode of Game of Thrones, only to have your little one unplug it at the worst possible moment!

-The best and easiest way I’ve found to baby-proof power strips is a strip cover like the Safety 1st model on the left (click here to check price).
+The best and easiest way I’ve found to baby-proof power strips is a strip cover like the Safety 1st model on the left (click here to check price on Amazon).

 These are basically plastic shields that go over the top of the power strip, letting the cords stick through but making the plugs impossible to pull out.
 Of course, it also makes it impossible for small objects to be stuck into the outlets of the strip, too.